Financière des professionnels

 Managers

-• Fidelity Investments Canada ULC, Desjardins Gestion internationale d’actifs inc. (DGIA) and Manulife Investment Management Limited., Professionals’ Financial – Mutual Funds Inc.
+• Fidelity Investments Canada ULC, Desjardins Gestion internationale d’actifs inc. (DGIA), Professionals’ Financial – Mutual Funds Inc.

 The Funds’ Investment Policies are developed by the Fund Manager’s Investment Committee, which meets regularly to make any necessary changes.
 The Committee includes both internal and external investment experts, as well as representatives of professional association shareholders.